pippinlovesdot/dot-automation/README.md

 - `POST_INTERVAL_MINUTES` — Time between auto-posts (default: 30)
 - `ENABLE_IMAGE_GENERATION` — Set to `false` to disable all image generation

+### Mention Handler (`services/mentions.py`)

+Monitors Twitter mentions and generates contextual replies using polling.

+**How it works:**
+1. Polls Twitter API for new mentions every 20 minutes (configurable)
+2. Filters out already-processed mentions using database
+3. Sends all new mentions to LLM in a single request
+4. LLM selects which mention to reply to (or none if not worth replying)
+5. LLM returns structured response: `{selected_tweet_id, text, include_picture, reasoning}`
+6. If a mention is selected, generates optional image and posts reply
+7. Saves mention interaction to database for history

+**Why single-call selection:** Instead of replying to every mention, the LLM evaluates all pending mentions and picks the most interesting one.
+This creates more authentic engagement — your agent chooses conversations worth having, just like a real person would.

+**Configuration:**
+- `MENTIONS_INTERVAL_MINUTES` — Time between mention checks (default: 20)
+- Requires Twitter API Basic tier or higher for mention access

 ### Image Generation (`services/image_gen.py`)

 Generates images using Gemini 3 Pro via OpenRouter, with support for reference images.